HaxeFlixel/flixel-docs/documentation/01_tutorial/07-6-loading-the-tilemap.html.md

 	Save this change.
 You're now playing with flixel-addons!

-4. Go back to your PlayState, and,  underneath where you define your _player object, add:
+4. Go back to your `PlayState`, and, underneath where the `_player` variable is defined, add:

 	```haxe
 	private var _map:FlxOgmoLoader;
 	private var _mWalls:FlxTilemap;
 	```

-	We're basically just creating an object to hold our Ogmo Map, and then another one to hold the `FlxTilemap` that we will generate from the Ogmo map.
+	We're basically just creating an object to hold our Ogmo map, and then another one to hold the `FlxTilemap` that we will generate from the Ogmo map.

-5. In the create function, before we setup the player object, add:
+5. In `create()`, before we setup the player object, add:

 	```haxe
 	_map = new FlxOgmoLoader(AssetPaths.room_001__oel);